European champion in different years. European Football Championships: defend the title

 Coach: Vicente del Bosque.

-The European Championship was first conquered by the Spaniards in 1964.
-With a score of 2:1 at the Madrid Santiago Bernabeu stadium, the USSR team was defeated.
-After that, and until 2008, the best result of the Spaniards was reaching the final of the 1984 European Championship.
-In 2008, Germany was defeated 1-0 in the final match.
+The European Championship was first won by the Spaniards in 1964.
+The USSR team was defeated with a score of 2:1 at the Santiago Bernabeu stadium in Madrid.
+After that and until 2008, the best result of the Spaniards was reaching the final of the 1984 European Championship.
+In 2008, Germany was defeated in the final match with a score of 1:0.
 At the 2010 World Cup in South Africa, the Spanish team became the first European team to win the World Cup on a foreign continent.

-In the final of Euro 2012, the Spaniards defeated Italy 4-0 in Kyiv (Ukraine) and also became the first who managed to defend the title of European champions.
+In the Euro 2012 final, the Spaniards defeated Italy with a score of 4:0 in Kyiv (Ukraine) and also became the first to defend the title of European champions.
 They failed to defend the title of world champions in 2014.

 France